 They hold general information (for example your name, address and next of kin) and information and reports about your health, including details of your illnesses, tests, prescriptions and other treatments.

-Your doctor or nurse and team of health professionals caring for you keep records about your health and any treatment and care you receive from Virgin Care.
+Your doctor or nurse and team of health professionals caring for you keep records about your health and any treatment and care you receive from HCRG.
 The records may also include information from other NHS organisations involved in your care.